TheOdinProject/curriculum/foundations/introduction/join_the_odin_community.md

 If the question does not reveal where they are in the curriculum, ask them so that you can adjust your expectations to their knowledge level.

 #### 6. Ask for clarifications
-If the question seems confusing or ambiguous, ask for more clarity, or politely link them to our bot command `/question`, which links to the [How to be great at asking coding questions](https://medium.com/@gordon_zhu/how-to-be-great-at-asking-questions-e37be04d0603) article mentioned above.
+If the question seems confusing or ambiguous, ask for more clarity, or politely link them to our bot command `/question`, which links to the [How to be great at asking coding questions](https://medium.com/@gordon_zhu/how-to-be-great-at-asking-questions-e37be04d0603) article.

 #### 7. Ask for live code
 If the question needs to have live code to fully understand or debug, ask them use [replit](https://replit.com) to provide it.
 If the problem is difficult to isolate, they should recreate the problem with isolated code.